|

 woods.
 But where is the Black Forest?
 You’ll find it in the southwest

-German state of Baden-Weurttemberg.
+German state of Baden-Wurttemberg.
 The low mountains which make up the

-Black Forest push against the borders of Switzerland and France up along
+Black Forest push against the borders of Switzerland and France along

-the Rhine River which separates Germany from France Alsace (See
+the Rhine River which separates Germany from France Alsace (see White

-- Alsace Wine Road) from Lorrach (See Burg
+Wines of Kings - Alsace Wine Road) - from Lorrach (see Burg

 Rötteln) in the south to Karlsruhe in the north.